-The total number of people registered as unemployed has been available since 1966\.
+The total number of people registered as unemployed has been available since 1966.
 This was the headline measure for unemployment until 2007 when a new measure, aligning with the definition used by the International Labour Organisation (ILO), was introduced.
 This figure, of "wholly unemployed", includes only those that were registered as unemployed and did not do any work in the snapshot week and anyone who has either found work/ returned to work, but yet to receive a wage.
 It should be noted that the ILO measure is based on survey data (i.e. a sample of the population, who are asked to self-classify their employment status), whereas the information in this bulletin is based on administrative data relating to Unemployment Benefit and Income Support claimants across the whole population.

-As historic unemployment figures are not available on a monthly basis, unemployment as at the end of each quarter is displayed in Table 2.3.1.
-The number of people unemployed has decreased since the end of June 2020 and weekly unemployment figures between March 2020 and the beginning of September 2020 can be found on page 3.
+Table 2.3.1 displays historic unemployment figures for Quarter 3, from Q3 1966 to Q3 2020.
+The number of people unemployed peaked at the end of May 2020 and weekly unemployment figures between March 2020 and the beginning of October 2020 can be found on page 3.

-As shown in Table 2.3.1, there were 1,135 people registered as "wholly unemployed" at the end of June 2020, 839 more than at the same time a year earlier.
-3.6% of the workforce were registered as wholly unemployed at the end of June 2020.
-This compares to 1.0% at the end of June 2019.
-The number of "total registered unemployed"\ accounted for 5.3% of the workforce at the end of June 2020, 2.8 percentage points higher than at the same time the previous year and the highest since records began in 1994.
+As shown in Table 2.3.1, there were 570 people registered as "wholly unemployed" at the end of Q3 2020, 249 more than at the same time a year earlier but 565 fewer than at the end of Q2 2020 (see Figure 2.3.1 on page 6).
+1.8% of the workforce were registered as wholly unemployed at the end of Q3 2020.
+This compares to 1.0% at the end of Q3 2019.
+The number of "total registered unemployed" accounted for 3.2% of the workforce at the end of Q3 2020, 0.7 percentage points higher than at the same time the previous year.